Lenddo/python-lenddo/README.md

     An internal error occurred.
 If this persists please contact a Lenddo Representative.

 ### The CommitPartnerJob API Call
-`CommitPartnerJob` has the following arguments, all required:
+`CommitPartnerJob` takes the following arguments, all required:

 - **partner script id** - Please reference the [developer section](https://partners.lenddo.com/developer_settings) of the partner dashboard.
 This will define how you're notified of scoring results.